Skip to content

 sort :created_at

-sorts :title, :created_at, :view_count
+sorts :title, :created_at, :view_count # shorthand

 default_sort :created_at, :desc

-# Complex sorting with block
+# Complex with a block

 default_sort { |scope| scope.order(featured: :desc, created_at: :desc) }

-URL Parameters
+URL parameters

-Query parameters are structured under q:
+Query params are namespaced under q:

 /posts?q[search]=rails